-- · Service and resource on-boarding and design - Service deployment and configuration with ONAP<-->ONAP communication - · Self-service adaptation (closed loop showing bandwidth on demand) - Add additional sites or services within sites (customers could choose the number of sites on demands when creating a service.
+- L1(OTN) and L2(ETH) topology discovery from multiple domain controllers - Service and resource on-boarding and design - Service deployment and configuration with ONAP<-->ONAP communication - Self-service adaptation (closed loop showing bandwidth on demand) - Add additional sites or services within sites (customers could choose the number of sites on demands when creating a service.
 Customers also could add or delete a site dynamically when a service is running) - Add value added service like AI apps.
-(The intelligent security system developed by CMCC was tested in this case, AI apps like face recognition and speech recognition can detect the anomaly, the intelligent security system will then report to ONAP the alarm event.) - · Auto-scaling based on fault and performance (subsequent release) - Fault detection and auto-healing (subsequent release) - · Data correlation and analytics (subsequent release) - Service termination - Disaster recovery
+(The intelligent security system developed by CMCC was tested in this case, AI apps like face recognition and speech recognition can detect the anomaly, the intelligent security system will then report to ONAP the alarm event.) - · Model-driven route optimization for OTN paths between domains - Service termination - Disaster recovery

-The design of CCVPN was optimized in Dublin release by having support of List type of Input in SDC.
 During onboarding and design phase, one end to end service is created using SDC.
 This service is composed of these two kinds of resources: